BillCruise/LinearAlgebra/glossary.md

 An **orthogonal basis** for a subspace W of ℝ<sup>n</sup> is a basis for W that is also an orthogonal set.

+## 6.4 - The Gram-Schmidt Process

+### The QR Factorization

+If A is an mxn matrix with linearly independent columns, then A can be factored as A = QR, where Q is an mxn matrix whose columns from an orthonormal basis for Col A and R is an nxn upper triangular invertible matrix with positive entries on its diagonal.